Bogdanp/personal-website/content/post/racket-cs-on-ios.md

 ## Compile Racket for macOS and for iOS

-You need a recent version of Racket and it's associated fork of Chez Scheme built for your host machine in order to cross-compile things.
+You need a recent version of Racket and its associated fork of Chez Scheme built for your host machine in order to cross-compile things.
 To build both of them, clone the [Racket repository] and follow the [build instructions].
 If you use the default `make` target, then